 - Calcium deposits in water cause white flecks in ice cubes especially as it melts

 - When water freezes and thaws, the minerals in it concentrate and the thaw cycle contributes to this

 - Ice shrinks as it evaporates, leaving this concentrated mineral ‘residue’

 - Calcium deposits are not visible in liquid water.
 Make a batch of ice in an ice tray using water from a different tap to test home water supply

 - Calcium deposits may just be in the water line to the unit.
-Using the filter in the unit (Classic (formerly Built-In) and Designer (formerly Integrated)) or adding a filter to the water line can help reduce calcium deposits
+Using the filter in the unit (Classic (BI) and Designer (IT, IC)) or adding a filter to the water line can help reduce calcium deposits

 - Cloudy ice is the result of mineral deposits in the water that appears as the ice dries out

 - What to do when ice maker makes blue or green ice cubes?

 - Why are there white flecks in the ice cubes?

 - Verify no service messages, icons, or error codes are shown.